 Legal Language Services ranks South Carolina as a state with lightly regulated legal interpreting requirements.

 South Carolina does not require certified interpreters for any legal proceeding.
-However, court systems in South Carolina periodically offer exams, both written and oral, for certification in Spanish and several other languages based on the guidelines of the Consortium for State Court Interpreter Certification.
+However, court systems in South Carolina periodically offer exams, both written and oral, for certification based on the guidelines of the Consortium for State Court Interpreter Certification.

 The state of South Carolina also recognizes certified interpreters from states offering Consortium-based certification as well as federal certification.